pruthvipheonix/Lending-Club-Case-Study-1/README.md

 The intent of the company is to :
 1. Reduce/aviod the CREDIT LOSS to the COMPANY by tracing out the defaulters/charged-off applicants.
-2. Do not loose right candidate who are capable of return back the loan amount.
+2. Reduce Finalcial Loss: Do not loose right candidate who are capable of return back the loan amount.

 ## Table of Contents